Lorti/manu.ninja/_posts/2017-05-22-webgl-three-js-annotations.md

 categories: coding
 thumbnail: /images/webgl-three-js-annotations.png
 sharing: true
+summary: How do you add a comment box or annotation box to a WebGL object as seen on Sketchfab?
+When using WebGL you can harness the power of one of the world's most versatile GUI layers, which is HTML, CSS and JavaScript.
 ---

-How can you add a comment box or annotation box to a WebGL object as seen on [Sketchfab][Dodo]?
+How do you add a comment box or annotation box to a WebGL object as seen on [Sketchfab][Dodo]?
+Engines usually provide a separate GUI layer, which consists of polygons and textures rendered after the game or visualization itself.
+Take a look at [Unity] or [Unreal Engine] for examples[<sup>1</sup>](#1).
+When using WebGL you can harness the power of one of the world's most versatile GUI layers, which is HTML, CSS and JavaScript.

 <p data-height="480" data-theme-id="0" data-slug-hash="Vbppap" data-default-tab="result" data-user="Lorti" data-embed-version="2" data-pen-title="WebGL Annotations (three.js)" class="codepen">See the Pen <a href="http://codepen.io/Lorti/pen/Vbppap/">WebGL Annotations (three.js)</a> by Manuel Wieser (<a href="http://codepen.io/Lorti">@Lorti</a>) on <a href="http://codepen.io">CodePen</a>.</p>
 <script async src="https://production-assets.codepen.io/assets/embed/ei.js"></script>

 ## Setup

+For this example we'll use a basic three.js setup as described in [WebGL 3D Model Viewer Using three.js], or any of the various three.js examples in the official repository.
+The object we'll annotate is a simple box with a width, height and depth of 500 units.

 ``` js
 const mesh = new THREE.Mesh(